Cycling Black Mountain, Wales.

-#95 of Britain’s 100 Greatest Cycling Climbs, Black Mountain begins on the A4069 about 1 kilometer south of Pont Aber, Carmarthenshire County, southern Wales.
-The A4069 has a fair amount of traffic and is a narrow 2 lane roadway along this segment.
-Our climb is of moderate length by GCC 100 standards at 6 kilometers and has a mild average grade of 5.7%.
+Coming in at number 95 of Britain’s 100 Greatest Cycling Climbs, Black Mountain begins on the A4069, about one kilometer south of Pont Aber, Carmarthenshire County, southern Wales.
+The A4069 has a fair amount of traffic and is a narrow two-lane roadway along this segment.
+At six kilometers, our climb is of moderate length by GCC 100 standards, and has a mild average grade of 5.7%.
 There are no terribly challenging sections and the grade rarely exceeds 9%.

 First part of the climb along A4069 bordered by brush/trees.

-Open views and grazing sheep second half of climb.
+Open views and grazing sheep along second half of climb.

-Plaque near top of climb for motorcyclists killed in freak accident when
+Plaque near top of climb for a motorcyclist killed in freak accident

-startled sheep ran into roadway as he travelled at just 43 kph.
+when startled sheep ran into roadway as he traveled at just 43 kph (about 27 mph).

 The Black Mountain abandoned quarries give the climb its name.
 There are several hiking trails at the top of the climb that access Herbert’s Quarry.